 Soda: It’s clogging our arteries, and now it’s ruining our relationships, too.
 Researchers at Duke University studied the effects of brand preference on a relationship and surprisingly found that brand preference can have a bigger impact on a couple’s compatibility and happiness than religion or education.

 The authors presume that brand preference is such a big issue since most people perceive it to be so insignificant and don’t even think to bring the problem up.
-“If you are lower in relationship power and have different brand preferences than your partner, you’re probably going to find yourself stuck with your partner’s favorite brands over and over again,” study author Danielle Brick told Science Daily.
+“If you are lower in relationship power and have different brand preferences than your partner, you’re probably going to find yourself stuck with your partner’s favorite brands over and over again,” study author Danielle Brick said in a press release.
 “This could lead to a death-by-a-thousand-cuts feeling.”

-Don’t let your own insecurities be the downfall of your dream relationship, as so many do. “[Low self-esteem partners] underestimate how positively they are viewed by their partner and how much their partner loves and cares for them,” Vrije Universiteit Amsterdam professor Francesca Righetti explained to Science Daily.
+Don’t let your own insecurities be the downfall of your dream relationship, as so many do. “[Low self-esteem partners] underestimate how positively they are viewed by their partner and how much their partner loves and cares for them,” Vrije Universiteit Amsterdam professor Francesca Righetti explained in a 2017 study.
 In turn, this self-doubt can lead to bad moods, higher stress levels, and lower life satisfaction—all of which can harm your health and scare your partner away.

 Once again, don’t get sucked into gender norms.
 The man in the relationship doesn’t have to pay for everything—and he shouldn’t.
 Always relying on your man to pick up the bill can lead to frustration and resentment down the line, so at the least, offer to cover the bill every now and again if you aren’t already.

 You air your dirty laundry.